 Training of employees performing particularly dangerous work

-We invite you to take advantage of the OHS training offer at ODK ERGON!
-We would like to remind you that the management of the company and employees are obliged to know the applicable regulations regarding the performance of particularly dangerous works.
-This knowledge can only be acquired by participating in appropriate training.
-We offer comprehensive and professional periodic training in the field of occupational health and safety.
+We invite you to take advantage of our training offer Health and Safety in ODK ERGON!
+We would like to remind you that company managers and employees are obliged to be aware of the applicable regulations for carrying out particularly hazardous work.
+This knowledge can only be acquired by attending an appropriate course.
+We offer comprehensive and professional periodic training in occupational health and safety.

 What are the most dangerous jobs?

-According to the health and safety regulations, particularly dangerous work is such task, the performance of which increases the risk of accident due to their specificity, the hazardous materials used or the place where they are performed.
-Particularly dangerous is understood as:
+According to occupational health and safety regulations, particularly hazardous work is work whose performance increases the risk of accidents due to its nature, the hazardous materials used or the place where it is performed.
+Particularly hazardous means:

 - construction, demolition, renovation and assembly works carried out without stopping the operation of the workplace or its part;

-- work in: tanks, canals, interior of technical devices and other dangerous closed spaces; work with the use of hazardous materials; work at height;
+- work in tanks, ducts, inside technical equipment and other dangerous confined spaces, as well as work with hazardous materials and work at height;

-- work particularly dangerous in other regulations on occupational health and safety or in the operating instructions for equipment and installations, as well as other work of increased risk or performed in difficult conditions, considered by the employer as particularly dangerous.
+- work recognised as particularly hazardous by other health and safety legislation or by instructions for the operation of equipment and installations, and other work with increased hazards or performed under difficult conditions, recognised as particularly hazardous by the employer.

 Purpose of the training

-Pursuant to the Labor Code, the employer is obliged to send his employees for periodic training in the field of occupational health and safety.
-The aim of the training we offer is to provide participants with knowledge about creating safe and hygienic working conditions in accordance with applicable regulations and legal acts.
+According to the Labour Code, employers are obliged to refer their employees to periodic training on occupational health and safety.
+The aim of the training we offer is to provide participants with the knowledge of creating safe and hygienic working conditions in accordance with current legislation and legal acts.
 The trainee will be able to define, assess, plan, control and suggest solutions to health and safety problems occurring in the workplace.
-After completing the training offered by ERGON, students will be able to independently investigate, analyze and reduce the causes of threats.
+Following the training offered by ERGON, trainees will be able to independently investigate, analyse and reduce the causes of risks.
 Participants will learn how to cooperate with employers and employees in identifying possible risks.